Term Life Insurance Quotes: What Impacts Your Rate?

 Yes, adding insurance riders can increase your life insurance quote in Canada.
 Extras like accidental death coverage or a return-of-premium rider add more benefits to your policy, but they also raise your monthly cost.

-*The insurance quotes in this article are based on publicly available rates – pulled from both Compulife and PolicyMe.
+*The insurance quotes in this article are based on publicly available rates – pulled from both Compulife and PolicyMe but may vary depending on the applicant's own personal situation.